Schwarzam/Schwarzam/README.md

 -- > Im Gustavo < --

-**I'm a student who likes to make complex things that will be useful for doing science!**
+**I'm a student who likes to answer complex questions and challenges that will be useful for doing science!**

 🔭 ... currently working on:
-* Building spatial SPLUS-database, with more than 50 milion of objects.
+* Building spatial SPLUS-database, with millions of objects.
 (For the next official Data Release)
-* Optimizing python tools, rewriting in C/C++ for performance and memory management (-> It is realy worth)
+* Optimizing python tools, rewriting them in C/C++ for performance and memory management (-> It is realy worth)
 * Security protocols for the Database and Website
 * Database tools like splusdata python package
-* Scientific research on merger objects with Deep Learning.
+* Scientific research on merging and interacting objects with Deep Learning.

 🌱 I’m currently learning ...